Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Theoretical Results

 Assumption~\ref{asp:bound.var} requires the boundedness of the variables.
 The conditions about the covariates $\bX_t$ follow the example of generalized linear models in \citet{ning2017general}.
-Since we require that $\norm{\theta^*}_2 = 1$, there must exists at least one nonzero component in $\theta^*$ and we assume the intercept to be nonzero.
+We assume that the random policy that assigns both actions with equal probabilities will not be the optimal policy.
+Without loss of generality, we assume the intercept is nonzero to achieve this.
+If the intercept is zero, we can shift the $j$th feature by a constant $u / \theta_j$ for some coordinate $j$ where $\theta_j \ne 0$.

 Assumption~\ref{asp:conv.rate} deals with the convergence rate of the nuisance parameters.
-Since we assume that we are using the data from a randomized controlled trial and $\bmu$ is known, we do not need the model of $Q_t$ to be correctly specified.
-Besides, $\hat{Q}_t$ can converge to its limit at any rate.
-This assumption can be easily satisfied by almost all learning methods, including regularized methods like Lasso, ridge regression or elastic net.
-Different from the case of \citet{liang2022estimation} in the single stage, our theorem relies on the assumption that the number of nonzero elements $s_{\bxi}$ and $s_{\bw}$ should be bounded.
-This assumption is needed to take care of the non-convexity of the loss function.
-Weaker assumptions in \citet{ning2017general,liang2022estimation} rely on the special structure of their convex loss functions.
-Assumption~\ref{asp:Sigma.pd} is used in the multivariate central limit theorem to prove the asymptotic normality of the score function.
-Assumption~\ref{asp:V.sc} is used to verify the restricted strong convexity, which is one of the sufficient conditions for proving the convergence of parameters regularized by $L_1$ penalty.
+Since we assume that we are using data from an MRT and $\bmu$ is known, we do not need the model for $Q_t$ to be correctly specified.
+Moreover, $\hat{Q}_t$ can converge to its limit at any rate.
+This assumption can be easily satisfied by almost all learning methods, including regularized methods like Lasso, ridge regression, or elastic net.

+Assumption~\ref{asp:V.sc} is used to verify the restricted strong convexity, which is one of the sufficient conditions for proving the convergence of parameters regularized by the $L_1$ penalty. \alert{The local concavity at $\btheta^*$ is empirically verified with numerical examples in Appendix~\ref{sec:true.value.function}. }